 - US Terrorist List, and more

-The frequency with which these federal databases are updated depends on how often each individual source updates their records.
+The frequency with which these federal databases are updated depends on how often each individual source updates its records.
 For example, a state healthcare sanctions database might update every 30 days, whereas an international criminal database might update every 6 months.

 To run a Global Watchlist Records Check, the candidate’s name is sent to a vendor and checked against several databases.
-The name given either yields results (with the corresponding details of the sanction/record), or the screening clears if no results are returned.
+The name given either yields results (with the corresponding details of the sanction/record) or the check clears if no results are returned.